How to ask for a reconsideration of one of your module grades, the result of an examination, or your degree classification.

 An academic appeal will also require evidence to support any claims you make.
-For example, evidence of illness is not required for an extenuating circumstances form.

 During an academic appeal you would be expected to provide evidence of illness and details of why you could not submit an extenuating circumstances form at the correct time.

 Waiting to disclose this information because you did not feel comfortable, or because you wanted to wait for your results before presenting information, are not normally considered valid reasons.